 – You’ll work harder than any 9-5 job, so make sure you have a true passion for travel, the outdoors, photography, etc.

-– Connect with people who are doing the same thing as you via Instagram.
+– Create a community and connect with people who are doing the same thing as you via Instagram.
 It’s so much easier when you have people to bounce ideas off of and ask for different opinions.

 – Save your money and be frugal.
 Invest your money in things related to travel or photography.